 The Pharmacology Graduate Program offers a path of study leading to the PhD degree.
 The primary focus for each student is the development of an independent research project under the guidance of a faculty mentor.
 Our professors hold appointments at Rutgers Robert Wood Johnson Medical School (RWJMS), Rutgers University and the Cancer Institute of New Jersey.

 The program of independent research is supplemented by core courses that cover the breadth of modern biological sciences.
 Course selection can be tailored to each student’s research interests, including the option of a specialized Concentration in Cancer Biology in conjunction with the Cancer Institute of New Jersey.

-Entrance to the Pharmacology Graduate Program is handled by an umbrella program known as Molecular Biosciences, which is sponsored by the Graduate School of Biomedical Sciences at RWJMS and the Graduate School New Brunswick.
+Entrance to the Pharmacology Graduate Program is handled by an umbrella program known as Molecular Biosciences, which is sponsored by the School of Graduate Studies.
 The Molecular Biosciences Office manages admissions, housing, laboratory rotations and the first year core curriculum.

 Students are supported financially with stipends from the Molecular Biosciences Program in the early years and then by research grants from the faculty mentor in subsequent years.